 TIP: Always hire a public adjuster for a cast iron pipe claim

-Because of how many claims are denied, there is a class action law suit that has been filed.
-So many people have experienced this problem that insurance companies are scrambling to stem the tide of claims and minimize their losses by denying claims and re-writing policies to exclude coverage for this very problem.
+Because of how many claims are denied, there is a class-action lawsuit that has been filed.
+Because so many people have experienced the cast iron problem, insurance companies are scrambling to stem the tide of claims and minimize their losses.

-To top it off many policy rates are increasing, and providing minimal stop-gap coverage for the issue that does little more than put a bandaid on it.
+To top it off many policy rates are increasing, and providing minimal stop-gap coverage.

 Policyholders have oftentimes been awarded insurance payouts 3 times higher than those without representation.

-Contact us as Total Care Restoration for an estimate, and help protect your rights as a consumer.
+Contact us as Total Care Restoration for an estimate on the water damage.
+We will be happy to guide you and help protect your rights as a consumer.